Situation referred to the ICC by the Government of Mali: July 2012

 On 9 May 2022, the Defence of Mr Al Hassan made its opening statement before Trial Chamber X. The first Defence witness started testifying on 10 May 2022.
 22 Defense witnesses appeared in court, the last having completed testimony on 3 November 2022.
 On 6 February 2023, the Defence notified the judges of the closure of its presentation of evidence.
 On 8 February 2023, Trial Chamber X declared the closure of the submission of evidence in this case and participants were requested to file their final briefs.

-Next steps: The closing statements of the Office of the Prosecutor, the Legal Representatives of Victims, and the Defence are scheduled to take place from 23 to 25 May 2023.
-After the closing statements, the judges will commence their deliberations and the judgment will be pronounced in due course.
+The closing statements of the Office of the Prosecutor, the Legal Representatives of Victims, and the Defence are scheduled took place from 23 to 25 May 2023.